jarrodmillman/pose-stats/description.md

 Bridging these worlds achieves several goals:

-1. Better software engineering practices for academically trained statisticians writing software both in `R` and `python`.
+1. Better software engineering practices for academically trained statisticians writing software both in `R` and Python.

 2. Establishment of new, well-engineered and robust APIs (building on the success of `sklearn`'s simple but powerful API) for implementation of cutting-edge statistical methodology in different modeling paradigms.

-3. Cross-pollination between `R` and `python` statistical software communities.
-The current state sees `R` with mostly small development groups with `python` leaning towards larger groups.
+3. Cross-pollination between `R` and Python statistical software communities.
+The current state sees `R` with mostly small development groups with Python leaning towards larger groups.
 Meeting in this middle ground will necessitate communication between the groups.

 ### Societal or national needs: